igorskyflyer/igorskyflyer/activities.md

-# 🏛️ Announcements
+# 🏛️ Activities

-> This document serves as an archive of major announcements over the years regarding _Igor Dimitrijević's_ (`igorskyflyer`) open-source commitment and contributions.
+> This document serves as an archive of major activities over the years regarding _Igor Dimitrijević's_ (`igorskyflyer`) open-source commitment and contributions.

 <br>